 Publication Date: New York: Columbia University Press, 2020

 A large body of research has established a causal relationship between experiences of racial discrimination and adverse effects on mental and physical health.
-In Measuring the Effects of Racism, Robert T. Carter and Alex L. Pieterse offer a manual for mental health professionals on how to understand, assess, and treat the effects of racism as a psychological injury.
-They provide guidance on how to recognize the psychological effects of racism and racial discrimination, and detail how to evaluate the specific effects of race-based encounters that produce psychological distress and possibly impairment or trauma.
-Carter and Pieterse outline therapeutic interventions for use with individuals and groups who have experienced racial trauma, and they draw attention to the importance of racial awareness for practitioners.
+This book offers a manual for mental health professionals on how to understand, assess, and treat the effects of racism as a psychological injury.
+It provides guidance on how to recognize the psychological effects of racism and racial discrimination, and details how to evaluate the specific effects of race-based encounters that produce psychological distress and possibly impairment or trauma.
+The authors outline therapeutic interventions for use with individuals and groups who have experienced racial trauma, and they draw attention to the importance of racial awareness for practitioners.
 The book features a racial-trauma assessment toolkit, including a race-based traumatic-stress symptoms scale and interview schedule.